nikhil-RGB/turing-machine-generator/README.md

 This impossibility of solving the Halting Problem implies that the Entscheidungsproblem is also unsolvable.
 There cannot be a universal method to decide the truth or falsehood of every statement in first-order logic.
 Turing's findings laid foundational concepts in computability and showed the limits of what algorithms can solve, significantly impacting mathematics and computer science.

-### Breif on the Design and Operation of Turing Machines:
+### Brief on the Design and Operation of Turing Machines:

 > [!IMPORTANT]
 > The first 6-7 pages of Alan Turing's research paper introduce the concepts of computability, alongside the basic construction and operation of an